lkesteloot/trs80-cassette-reader/README.md

 ![Tape](images/tape.jpg)

 The WAV file must be mono, 44.1 kHz, little-endian, and 16 bits per sample.
+The input is a single WAV file for the entire cassette (both sides).
+The output is a sequence of files, three for each recording on the cassette: a generated high-speed WAV file (`.wav`); a binary file containing the raw bits (`.bin`);
+and a text program containing the decoded Basic program (`.bas`).

 # Filename convention